-This patient is going to need antifungals, is going to need to make sure that his home environment is clean and dry ( fungus thrives in the west and the damp) , is going to need agents to help with liver detoxify better i.e. to improve the liver’s ability to eliminate.
+This patient is going to need antifungals, is going to need to make sure that his home environment is clean and dry ( fungus thrives in the west and the damp) , is going to need agents to help with liver detoxification. i.e. to improve the liver’s ability to eliminate.
 The digestive system will also need clean-up.
-So detoxification would also be useful in addition.
-Allow-carbohydrate, low mould content diet also is indicated otherwise the infection may never go away.
+Thus detoxification would also be useful in addition.

 Also this patient will have a longer road to recovery to go than the lady above.
 Being too aggressive too soon with antifungals initially may make this patient even more sick.

 So one has to try to get some sort of decent interim improvement This is where anti-inflammatory/anti-infective treatments like ozone can really be useful and also intravenous vitamin and mineral infusions can help to get decent interim improvement for the patient while the long-term issues also are being worked on.
 This can be fantastic for giving a patient a good start back towards wellness.
 If it works well, the improvement can be very dramatic.